otherutterotter/algorithms_lcd/README.md

 ### GUI
 > algorithms_lcd.arduino.gui.GUI

-Tkinter GUI taking algorithms dictionary, number of items and list of type SortedList as arguments.
+Tkinter GUI taking Board reference algorithms dictionary, number of items and list of type SortedList as arguments.
-Algorithms dictionary keys will be visible as options and choosing them will trigger according function Static method `run(algorithms, number_of_items, sorted_list)` creates and open GUI in selected setting.
+Algorithms dictionary keys will be visible as options and choosing them will trigger according function.
+Static method `run(board, algorithms, number_of_items, sorted_list)` creates and open GUI in selected setting.

 ```python
 gui = GUI(